parkit-smith/parkit/README.md

 6. Then, press return to create a new line, and paste the following: `<img src="assets/imgs/NAME_OF_IMAGE">`.
 So, for example, if I had a photo called `tree.jpeg` that I have uploaded, I would paste the following: `<img src="assets/imgs/tree.jpeg">`
 7. Done!

+### Adding a Blog Post

+Adding a blog post requires putting skills together that you have used to edit a paragraph and add a photo!
+In our repository, you will see a document called `blog_post_template.html`.
+Download this document to your computer and rename your downloaded document to a short name of your blog post, such as `blog-1.html`.
+Then, upload this document back to our repository.

+Now, you can edit this document right in GitHub!
+Here are the steps to edit it and add your blog post:

+1. Click on your document in the repository.
+You should get to a screen with your document that shows a bunch of HTML text that make up the style and content of your document.
+2. Click on the pencil tool in the upper-right corner.
+This is your edit button.
+3. Now, you should be redirected to a window where you can edit the contents of your document.
+There are helpful comments highlighted in grey text which guide you on where to type to edit the document with your blog post's contents.
+See the relevant examples below:
+4. Once you've replaced the template text with your blog post's contents, the last step is to hit the green `Commit changes...` button in the upper-right corner.
+You will be prompted to add a commit message to describe what you have updated in the document.
+Write a short note as to what you have done to the document, such as, `added blog post about our recent deployment in downtown Northampton` and then press `Commit changes`.
+Now, your blog post has a webpage!
+Now, we have to provide a way for website visitors to actually get to your blog's webpage.

+To do this, we need to go back to the homepage of our GitHub repository that lists all of the documents that make up our website.
+Here are the steps to create a link to your new blogpost on our website:

+1. Find the page titled `research.html` and click on it.
+2. Click on the pencil tool in the upper-right corner.
+This is your edit button.
+3. Now, you should be redirected to a window where you can edit the contents of your document.
+Again, we will be using the comments highlighted in grey text to help us update what we need to to link our blog post.
+See the relevant examples below:
+4. Once you've updated our `research.html` page with your blog post's information, the last step is to hit the green `Commit changes...` button in the upper-right corner.
+You will be prompted to add a commit message to describe what you have updated in the document.
+Write a short note as to what you have done to the document, such as, `added downtown northampton installation blog post to our blog post page` and then press `Commit changes`.
+Now, people can access your blog post's webpage from our webpage that spotlights our research on our website!
+Wait for five minutes for our website to update, and then you can double-check that your blog post has published successfully at [this link](https://parkit-smith.github.io/parkit/research.html).

 ### Design Changes

 Design changes generally require some familiarity with the structure and syntax of HTML and CSS.
 If you feel confident enough in your understanding of the structure of the webpage, feel free to make minor design changes.
 However, if you are at all unsure, contact Laura and she will see if what you want is possible!